coleifer/huey/docs/consumer.rst

     not be discovered during consumer startup, but you wish to ensure they are cleared.
 Implies ``--flush-locks``.

+``-M``, ``--max-tasks``
+    Restart a worker after it has executed the given number of tasks.
+This option requires that the worker health check be enabled.
+If it is not, an error will be raised.

 ``-s``, ``--scheduler-interval``
     The frequency with which the scheduler should run.
 By default this will run every second, but you can increase the interval to as much as 60 seconds.